-What is, therefore, needed is the formulation of a counter-narrative.
-This must be one designed to intellectually de-radicalize and defang the extremists by persuading them of the folly of their ways.
-Those of their demands, desires and aspirations that are rational must be listened to, and heard, and their genuine grievances addressed.
+What is, therefore, needed is the formulation of a counternarrative.
+This must be one designed to intellectually deradicalise and defang the extremists by persuading them of the folly of their ways.
+Those of their demands, desires and aspirations that are rational must be listened to and heard, and their genuine grievances addressed.
 They must be shown that their return to the mainstream in consonance with the timeless tenets of their faith is possible.
-Offending minority culture should be avoided, particularly if that culture is already marginalized, and sometimes, for the alienated, revenge has a premium.
-It is unwise o kick the already downtrodden, for at some point, the latter will rise and react.
+Offending minority culture should be avoided, particularly if that culture is already marginalised, and sometimes, for the alienated, revenge has a premium.
+It is unwise to kick the already downtrodden, for at some point, the latter will rise and react.
 Rehabilitation programmes for those who have strayed temporarily, like for the militants returning home, would be key.
-In this connection, I might add there are some interesting initiatives in Singapore, Malaysia, and Indonesia.
-One positive move is the setting up of the ASEAN Institute for Peace and Reconciliation (AIPR) which has been mandated to undertake sustained research and policy analyses on the phenomenon of militancy and extremism.
-We at ISAS are engaged in a collaborative partnership with the New York and Washington based Global Center on Cooperative Security, to try and collate 'best practices' in the framing of this counter-narrative, and come up with a set of definitive proposals.
+On this connection, I might add there are some interesting initiatives in Singapore, Malaysia, and Indonesia.
+One positive move is the setting up of the ASEAN Institute for Peace and Reconciliation (AIPR), which has been mandated to undertake sustained research and policy analyses on the phenomenon of militancy and extremism.
+We at the Institute of South Asian Studies (ISAS) are engaged in a collaborative partnership with the New York and Washington based Global Center on Cooperative Security, to try and collate best practices in the framing of this counternarrative, and come up with a set of definitive proposals.
 Though South Asia is our primary focus, we are certain that our output would have wider global relevance.
-The leaderships in our region have wisely opted for the 'hard' 'approaches to counter radicalization with 'soft' ones.
-In Naypidaw last November Singapore Prime Minister Lee Hsien Loong said, and I quote: "When you fight against terrorism, it is not just fighting the physical arm battle.
-It as also the ideology, it's also the wrong thinking, it's also making sure the radicals don't control the agenda and define the narrative, and you're able to counter them and to bring back to the true path those who have gone wrong".
-At the same time there are red -lines that the so-called champion As Prime Minister Najib of Malaysia has recently warned, unlimited freedom would give rise to extremism, reiterating that 'religious sensitivities' of all must be respected.
+The leadership in our region have wisely opted for the hard approaches to counter radicalisation with soft ones.
+In Naypidaw last November, Singapore Prime Minister Lee Hsien Loong said, and I quote: "When you fight against terrorism, it is not just fighting the physical arm battle.
+It's also the ideology, it's also the wrong thinking, it's also making sure the radicals don't control the agenda and define the narrative, and you're able to counter them and to bring back to the true path those who have gone wrong."
+Moreover, Prime Minister Najib of Malaysia has recently warned that unlimited freedom would give rise to extremism, reiterating that the religious sensitivities of all must be respected.
 Pope Francis has echoed similar sentiments in the Philippines recently.
 The two leaders are spot on, In other words, the idea is to give battle to ideas with another set of ideas, while respecting one another's feelings and sentiments.
 Perhaps their proposal can be complemented by the setting up a Regional Panel of Wise Persons to continually monitor developments and offer policy prescriptions in this area, a suggestion that I should like to place on record here.